Rugby league in France: Popularity

+National teams

-The Men's national team
+Men's national team

-Locally, the French national rugby league team are often nicknamed les Bleus, after the colour of their home jersey or as les Tricolores.
+Locally, the France national rugby league team are often nicknamed les Bleus, after the colour of their home jersey or as les Tricolores.
 They have competed in every World Cup and Rugby League European Cup, as well as playing in other tournaments such as the Victory Cup.

 In 2009, it was announced that France would enter the Tri-Nations tournament as a fourth team (necessitating its renaming to the Rugby League Four Nations), playing alongside Australia, New Zealand and England.
 The introduction of Catalans Dragons into the Super League and recent strong performances from the international side led to this decision.
 Until the tournament's suspension in 2017, the winner of the Rugby League European Cup qualified as the fourth team when the competition was held in the northern hemisphere and the winner of the Pacific Cup was the fourth team when it was held in the southern hemisphere.
 2009 remains the only year France has played in this tournament.

 The French territory of New Caledonia had its own rugby league team from 2003 to 2006, which was run by the Fédération Francaise de Rugby à Treize.